 Any gains or losses recognised in OCI will be recycled upon derecognition of the asset.
-This category includes bonds that were previously classified as 'available-for-sale' under AASB 139.

 Equity instruments at fair value through other comprehensive income (Equity FVOCI)

 Investments in equity instruments that are not held for trading are eligible for an irrevocable election at inception to be measured at FVOCI.
 Under this category, subsequent movements in fair value are recognised in other comprehensive income and are never reclassified to profit or loss.
 Dividend income is taken to profit or loss unless the dividend clearly represents return of capital.